Social Psychology and Self-Presentation: Learn It 3—Other Attribution Biases

 Self-serving bias is the tendency to explain our successes as due to dispositional (internal) characteristics but to explain our failures as due to situational (external) factors.

-Following an outcome, self-serving biases are those attributions that enable us to see ourselves in a favorable light (Miller & Ross, 1975).
+Self-serving biases are those attributions that enable us to see ourselves in a favorable light (Miller & Ross, 1975).

 The Halo Effect